 - Search for Command Prompt and launch it.

 - REG ADD HKEY_CURRENT_USER\Software\Adobe\CommonFiles\CRLog /v "Never Ask" /t REG_SZ /d 0

-Adobe Crash Reporter has been an invaluable tool for helping the Photoshop and Lightroom development team track down and fix most crashing bugs.
+Adobe Crash Reporter has been an invaluable tool for helping the InDesign development team track down and

 Do not confuse the Adobe Crash Reporter with either the Apple or Microsoft crash reporters, which do not send any information directly to Adobe.

 You have the assurance that Adobe is not monitoring your activity through Adobe Crash Reporter.
-Photoshop and Lightroom detect the crash, and we don’t know anything about it until you send the report to Adobe.
+InDesign detects the crash, and we don’t know anything about it until you send the report to Adobe.
 The report originates on your computer.
 If you choose to submit a report (and we very much appreciate if you would), only non-personally-identifiable information is sent to Adobe.
 This includes information such as which part of the software encountered an issue.